kbose28/FarmSelect/cran-comments.md

 R CMD check results
 -------------------

--There were NO ERRORs, WARNINGs -1 NOTE Possibly mis-spelled words in
+-There were NO ERRORs, WARNINGs or NOTEs.
-DESCRIPTION: covariates (5:88)

-This is spelled correctly.

 Downstream dependencies
 -----------------------